beneslami/MemoryLeakDetector/README.md

 MLD acts like a middle man between C application and OS/Kernel.
 All memory access via the application is passed to the OS/Kernel via MLD.

 The project development phase consists of several steps:
-1. MLD library will maintain the information about all structures which the application is using by creating structure database.
+1. MLD library will maintain the information about all structures which the application is using by creating **structure database**.
-2. MLD library will maintain the information about all objects malloc'd by the application by creating object database.
+2. MLD library will maintain the information about all objects malloc'd by the application by creating **object database**.
 3. MLD library triggers Memory Leak Detection Algorithm on Object database to find leaked objects.

 ![picture](data/projectdevelopmentphase.png)